Landaman/softeng-framework-mqp/apps/backend/readme.md

 See https://www.npmjs.com/package/nodemon for details on Nodemon

+### express-oauth2-jwt-bearer

+This is a library built by Auth0 that provides bearer token authentication using an Open-ID Connect (OIDC) provider (such as Auth0).
+It facilitates a quick setup and excellent security.
+See https://github.com/auth0/express-oauth2-bearer for more information

+### Supertest

+Supertest is a Node library to aid in writing unit and integration tests built around RESTful APIs (such as the one integrated here).
+See https://www.npmjs.com/package/supertest for details on how to use this package

 ### Miscellaneous

 All other files are the same as their counterparts in the root.
 See